enix403/enix403.github.io/src/content/probability-and-entropy/index.md

 \end{align*}
 $$

 We can interpret this quantity as a "distance" between these two distributions, and this will tell us how far apart the distribution $Q$ is from $P$.
-When $P = Q$, the KL-divergence is zero as the "distance" between distribution is none.
+Indeed, when $P = Q$, the KL-divergence is zero as the "distance" between distribution is none:

 $$
 \begin{align*}